jacg/nix-starters/README.md

 ### Without `direnv`

 You can activate the environment manually with `nix develop`.
 This will start a new shell with the environment activated.
+Check that everything as expected by typing `just`: you should see some successful test executions.
 Exit the shell, to disable the environment.

 ### Specifying dependencies